-The University of Reading spends approximately £75 million per annum (19/20 figures lower due to Covid, excludes staff costs) on goods services and works and is fully committed providing responsible procurement operations and leveraging our supply chain to benefit the University and our community.
+The University of Reading spends approximately £75 million per annum (19/20 figures lower due to Covid, excludes staff costs) on goods, services and works and is fully committed providing responsible procurement operations and leveraging our supply chain to benefit the University and our community.
 The University is committed to achieving the highest standards of environmental performance, preventing pollution and minimising the impact of its operations.
-Responsible procurement will enable the University of Reading Strategy which aims to create new knowledge; embrace and celebrate diversity of people and ideas; and care for our environment.
+The Responsible Procurement Group works to contribute to the University of Reading Strategy which aims to create new knowledge; embrace and celebrate diversity of people and ideas; and care for our environment.

-Through the University's Responsible Procurement Group, we aim to achieve the following goals:
+The University's Responsible Procurement Group meets termly and aims to achieve the following goals:

 Environmental Sustainability & Carbon Management

-Work closely with the Sustainability Team to contribute to the UoR Environmental and Energy Policy and contribute to the University's Net Zero 2030 Carbon Plan.
+Work closely with the Sustainability Team to contribute to the UoR Environmental Sustainability and Energy Policies and contribute to the University's Net Zero 2030 Carbon Plan.

 Equality and Diversity

 Diversify our supplier chain with organisations that promote equal, diverse, safe and fair workplaces for their employees.
 Please refer to the University's Anti-Slavery and Human Trafficking Statement.

 Ensure the products and services being sourced are obtained in a responsible and sustainable way, where ethical policies and procedures are in place during the manufacturing and sourcing process.
 All suppliers must ensure their own sourcing practices and procedures comply with the Equality Act 2010.

 Ensure that we look beyond the price of each individual contract and consider the collective benefit and value of our purchasing to our local community.

 Aspects of the aims above will be explicitly evaluated in all our procurement activities.